elben/elben.github.io/site/blog/2010-04-16-singleton-pattern-in-python.markdown

 `OneOnly.get()` to get access to the one and only `OneOnly` instance.

-This way of executing the singleton pattern is impossible in Python due to the fact that Python does not have an equivalent to Java's `final` keyword.
+This way of executing the singleton pattern is impossible in Python due to the fact that Python does not have an equivalent to Java’s `final` keyword.

 A well-defined singleton pattern, however, is possible in Python.
 The Wikipedia entry on the singleton pattern [1] presents a clever way of doing it in Python.
-I reproduced Wikipedia's Python example below and added some more code to explain what's going on under the hood.
+I reproduced Wikipedia’s Python example below and added some more code to explain what’s going on under the hood.

 ```{.python .numberLines}
 def singleton(cls):